Tyndale Seminary Master of Theological Studies (Modular)

 The program is organized around a missional understanding of the Church as the people of God, called and sent out into every sphere of society to witness in word and deed to the good news of God’s kingdom.

 The MTS modular program makes graduate theological education accessible and manageable for people in the marketplace.
 Its class schedule is designed to meet the needs of students with demands such as family responsibilities, church commitments and full-time careers.
-There are 18 courses offered in a modular format consisting of weekly four-hour evening class for five or six weeks, supplemented by approximately 15 hours per week of independent study.
+Students are required to take 14 core courses and four electives for five or six weeks, supplemented by approximately 15 hours per week of independent study.
 This is essentially the same time involvement as a traditionally scheduled program.

 Length of program

 The program is designed to be completed in just less than three years, including one-week breaks between modules as well as Christmas and summer vacations.
 All modules are placed in a fixed sequence to facilitate progressive development in theological study.
-Classes are held on Mondays; a new cohort begins every September.
+Classes are held on Tuesday evenings from 6 p.m. to 10 p.m.; a new cohort begins every September.

 Learning in community